deltaDNA/unity-sdk/README.md

 The ad networks you wish to build into your app can be selected from *DeltaDNA -> SmartAds -> Select Networks*.
 After applying the changes the SDK will download the latest libraries from the Maven repository.
 If you make changes to the enabled networks the changes to the *build.gradle* file should be committed to version control.

+If you make changes to the enabled networks the changes to the `Dependencies.xml` file should be committed to version control.

 The libraries can be downloaded anytime from the *DeltaDNA -> SmartAds -> Android -> Download Libraries* menu item.
 We recommend doing this after updating the DeltaDNA SDK, or after pulling changes from version control.
 The SDK will try to detect when the downloaded libraries are stale and log a warning in the Editor console.

-In order for the library download function to properly work you need to have the Android SDK installed and setup for your Unity project.
-From the Android SDK you will need to have a version of *build-tools* and an *SDK Platform* installed, as well as recent versions of the *Android Support Repository* and *Google Repository*.

 ### MultiDex; Working Around Android's 65k Method Limit
 1. Export your Unity project using the *Gradle* build system.
 These options can be found in the *Build Settings* dialog.